CBirkbeck/CP/test.md

 After this, the next obvious goal is to get some examples into mathlib, meaning Eisenstein series.
 There is a repo [here](https://github.com/CBirkbeck/ModularForms) which has a proof that Eisenstein series are in fact modular forms.
 The repo is a WIP, containing several other things that should gradually make their way into mathlib (or more likely mathlib4) such a q-expansions, Hecke algebras, Petersson inner products, etc.

+Eventually we will want to prove much more interesting thing about these spaces, such as the multiplicity one theorem, which will require more theory to be formalised.
+For example, proving that these spaces are finite dimensional, will require us to either do a contour integral (where the contour isn't a rectangle or a circle) or use Riemann--Roch + GAGA.
+Either of which is currently a pretty big task.

 [^0]: If you are wondering why we would need this for defining modular forms, the answer is that we will eventually want Hecke operators acting on these spaces, so we need actions by more general matrices.
 [^1]: If you add the condition that such functions are also meromorphic you get *weakly modular functions*.
-[^2]: The idea of using these structures/classes and `fun_like` was suggested to us by Mortiz Doll and Jireh Loreaux
+[^2]: The idea of using these structures/classes and `fun_like` was suggested to us by Mortiz Doll and Jireh Loreaux.
+There is a nice explanation [here](https://leanprover.zulipchat.com/#narrow/stream/144837-PR-reviews/topic/.2313250.20Modular.20form.20definition/near/303535771) as to why using these classes is useful.
 [^3]: This filter definition of bounded at infinity and zero at infinity was suggested to us by David Loeffler.